StiTchD-WireD/P3-Order-Summary-Component-Main/README.md

 ### Continued development

 I'd like to practice using article and section more.
 My next project will be creating a recipe page.
+- On reviewing feedback from front-end mentor, I will first do another card project with focus on using rem/em instead of pixels, and CSS min, max and clamp functions.

 ### Useful resources